 Consider reaching out to friends and family to ask for recommendations and to hear about their personal experiences with financial advisors.

 You may have driven past a local advisors office or had some advisors with 5 star google reviews in your search history.
 This is a great way to get some exposure to the best rated advisors in your area.

-The next step after conducting your research is to compare and contrast the reviews of those that seem like potential good fits for you personally.
+The next step after conducting your research is to compare and contrast the reviews of those that seem like potentially good fits for you.
 Choosing a financial advisor could be as simple as calling to set up an appointment at that point.

 Things to Consider When Hiring a Financial Advisor

-Where are you at in your current finances?
+Where are your finances currently at?
 You should consider the following items when assessing your personal financial situation: